smangham/project-novice/_episodes/05-quality.md

 questions:
 - "How do I write code to make future development easier?"
 objectives:
-- "Explain the benefits of making your code more readable."
+- "Understand the benefits of making your code more readable."
-- "Rename variables, functions and methods to be more descriptive."
+- "Rename variables and functions to be more descriptive."
-- "Use comments to describe code behaviour where needed."
+- "Understand how to use comments to describe the code."
-- "Use docstrings to specifically describe the behaviour functions, methods, and modules."
+- "Use docstrings to describe the inputs and outputs of functions."
 keypoints:
 - "Always assume that someone else will read your code at a later date, including yourself."
-- "Rename variables, functions and methods to add context to make your code more readable."
+- "Rename variables and functions to add context to make your code more readable."
 - "Add comments to explain why something was done in a certain way if not obvious."
-- "Refrain from adding code comments that just restate what code clearly already does."
+- "Don't add comments that just restate what code clearly already does."
-- "Use docstrings contained within `\"\"\"` at the start of functions, methods and modules to explain behaviour and input/output parameters."
+- "Use docstrings contained within `\"\"\"` at the start of functions and files to explain their behaviour and input/output parameters."
 ---

 Now we've covered the process around developing and releasing our software.
 However, one key part of software development we haven't touched on yet is **the code itself**.
 No matter how well we manage our development, if we don't write **sustainable** code, then our project will suffer.